BiocPy/BiocFrame/README.md

 # BiocFrame

-BiocFrame provides a base `Dataframe` class, intended to be a flexible data structure compared to Pandas `DataFrame` This would be interoperable with pandas but will support usecases in genomics.
+BiocFrame provides a base `BiocFrame` class, intended to be a flexible data structure compared to Pandas `DataFrame` This would be interoperable with pandas but will support usecases in genomics.

 ## Install